elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_11.md

 # Case 11: Line-tracking Car

 ## Introduction

-To build a car that could drive along with the black line with a micro:bit.
+electrical tape to paste a track on the white plane, and then make the car drive according to the preset trajectory.

 ![](./images/case_11_01.png)